 Everyone can use what they feel is best for their leopard gecko, but I personally don’t think that putting this inside of their tank is worth the risk and trouble of having to go to the vet just in case they end up swallowing it.

-If you’re looking for a safe substrate, then I’d much rather go with this stuff here from Amazon and then supplement them with their calcium separately to avoid any digestive issues.
+If you’re looking for a safe substrate, then I’d much rather go with this coconut fiber and then supplement them with their calcium separately to avoid any digestive issues.
 It’s what I use and is far safer than sand.

 Also, if you’d like to get a little bit more information on the risks of sand along with signs of impaction and safer substrate alternatives, then I recommend checking out my article here about the topic.